ros-wg-delib/rl_deliberation/slides/main.md

 ### Fundamental optimization goal

-So, we can forumlate the problem to find an optimal policy $\pi^*$ as an optimization problem:
+So, we can formulate the problem to find an optimal policy $\pi^*$ as an optimization problem:

 $$\pi^* = \arg\max_{\pi} v_{\pi}(s), \quad \forall s \in \mathcal{S}$$